 It's the beginning of the year.
-It's crunch time for 2018 planning.
+It's crunch time for your sales plan.
 Almost everyone is evaluating what worked and what didn't and building goals and plans for the year ahead.
-If you're not, it's time to take a long, hard look at your own performance over the last year and find ways to not just hit your goals but to exceed them for 2018.
+If you're not, it's time to take a long, hard look at your own performance over the last year and find ways to not just hit your goals but to exceed them in the year ahead.

 There are many questions you must ask yourself to prepare.
 What are you going to do differently?
 What are you going to improve?
 How, specifically, are you going to drive sales?
 Are you going to focus on generating new business?
 On improving your close rate?
 On growing your existing accounts?